 Read through the list of possible collections and select one or two that interest you.
 Complete the application, which includes a writing short essay on research you would conduct with one or two of the collections you picked.

 The internship lasts a full academic year, from August to April.
 Interns work up to 10 hours a week.

 Do I need to be an honors student to apply?

 No. As long as you're intellectually curious, dependable, and interested in archives, we want you to apply.

 But I don’t want to be a librarian or archivist.
 Can I still apply?

 Absolutely, and we hope you apply.
 The internship is meant to introduce students from a wide range of disciplines to Special Collections.
-During the internship you will learn critical analysis skills that are applicable in any discipline.
+During the internship you will learn skills that are applicable in any discipline.

 What is a “scholarly project”?